A Cubical Language for Bishop Sets: Introduction

 \subsubsection{Our contribution}

 In this paper, we prove a canonicity theorem for XTT stating that any closed term of boolean type in the initial model is judgmentally equal to either $\CTmTt$ or $\CTmFf$.
-Our canonicity proof builds on results of Sterling and Angiuli \cite{sterling-angiuli:2020} concerning the gluing of models of type theory along a flat functor.
-We emphasize the conceptual nature of our canonicity proof, which avoids the explicit computations that pervaded both our prior work on XTT \cite{sterling-angiuli-gratzer:2019} and much of the related work.
+Our canonicity proof builds on results of Sterling and Angiuli~\cite{sterling-angiuli:2020} concerning the gluing of models of type theory along a flat functor.
+We emphasize the conceptual nature of our canonicity proof, which avoids the explicit computations that pervaded both our prior work on XTT~\cite{sterling-angiuli-gratzer:2019} and much of the related work.

-\section{XTT: a cubical language for Bishop sets}
+\section{XTT:\texorpdfstring{\@}{} a cubical language for Bishop sets}

-We begin by introducing the XTT language (Figure \ref{fig:grammar}) and sketching how we recover (and improve upon) ordinary type-theoretic equality reasoning for Bishop sets.
-For readability, we omit structural rules, congruence rules, and obvious premises to equational rules; readers can find a fully precise characterization of XTT as the bi-initial object in a 2-category of models described in Section~\ref{sec:functorial-semantics}.
-Our presentation differs slightly from the original formulation of XTT \cite{sterling-angiuli-gratzer:2019}; we remark on these differences as they appear.
+We begin by introducing the XTT language informally (Figure~\ref{fig:grammar}) and sketching how we recover (and improve upon) ordinary type-theoretic equality reasoning for Bishop sets.
+For the sake of exposition, we elide structural rules, congruence rules, and obvious premises to equational rules; formally, we define XTT as the bi-initial object in a 2-category of models in Section~\ref{sec:functorial-semantics}, presented by the signature in Uemura's logical framework~\cite{uemura:2019,uemura:2021:thesis} in Section~\ref{sec:xtt:lf}.
+Our presentation differs slightly from the original formulation of XTT~\cite{sterling-angiuli-gratzer:2019}; we remark on these differences as they appear.